Friends of Trees

 The Non-Profit We Are Supporting in 2020 is…

-Every year I donate a percentage of my earnings to a non-profit dedicated to the wellbeing of our local ecosystems and the people who live in them.
+Every year, I donate to a nonprofit dedicated to the well-being of our local ecosystems and the people who depend on them.
 This year I am supporting Friends of Trees!
-For the past 30 years, Friends of Trees has been responsible for planting trees around Portland, Eugene and Vancouver neighborhoods at low cost or free through their tree scholarship fund.
+For 30 years, Friends of Trees has been helping plant trees in neighborhoods around Portland, Eugene, and Vancouver for little to no cost thanks to their Tree Scholarship Fund.
 They also work on maintaining watershed health and habitat restoration in the Columbia Gorge and throughout Washington County.
 This is all achieved through the time and generosity of the volunteers in the community.

 How to Get Involved

-When you receive a treatment at Well Forest Acupuncture, you can feel good knowing you are making a conscious decision that will benefit your personal health, and the health of your community.
+When you receive a treatment at Well Forest Acupuncture, you are making a conscious choice to invest in your health and your community.
 If you feel like getting your hands in the soil, volunteer opportunities are abundant in the winter and spring months with Friends of Trees.
 Click the link below to find out more about Friends of Trees and the events they have planned.

 Learn more about Friends of Trees!

-How Does This Relate to Traditional Chinese Medicine (TCM)?
+How Does Do Trees Relate to Traditional Chinese Medicine (TCM)?

 There’s so much more to discuss when it comes to trees, but we’ll leave it at this for now.
 Take a walk, hug a tree, sit next to one, look at one.
 At the very least thank it for its contribution to the oxygen you breathe.